 Additionally, consider investing in a POS system that includes loyalty program capabilities and tools.
 When customers make purchases, ask for their phone numbers and link them to an account within your loyalty program.
 They’ll be rewarded for frequent visits while you gather data on what your individual customers are buying.

 Your system should save you time, not disrupt your workflow.
 If your system is impossible to navigate, it doesn’t matter what all it can do.
-This cuts into time your business could be using to grow and earn money.
+This cuts into time your business could be used to grow and earn money.
 Features should take minutes, not hours, to navigate.

 Is it mobile?